 #4: Reversible Slide-On Dog Bandana (No-Tie Design, Stays Put During Zoomies)

-Your dog pulls the leash taut when you stop to tie his bandana—again.
-This slide-on version threads through his existing collar in three seconds flat, no knots required.
+Your dog decides to pull the leash taut the moment you decide to tie a bandana around his neck.
+Again.
+We’ll try a slide-on version today.
+This version threads through his collar in three seconds flat with no knots!
 Cut two 18×18-inch squares of coordinating fabric: one red bandana print and one navy polka dot cotton.
-Pin them right-sides together, stitch around edges leaving a 4-inch gap, flip inside-out, and topstitch closed.
-Fold the bandana into a triangle, then sew a 1.5-inch channel along the top edge where your collar slides through.
+Pin them right-sides together, stitch around the edges, leaving a 4-inch gap.
+Flip it inside-out and topstitch closed.
+Fold the bandana into a triangle and sew a channel on top of the folded edge where your dog’s collar slides through.

-The channel keeps the bandana positioned between his shoulder blades so it displays beautifully in photos.
-When one side gets muddy at the park, flip it to the clean pattern before heading to the coffee shop patio.
-Machine wash it cold with his bedding—Maya’s has survived 35+ washes with only slight corner fraying.
-The polka dots hide dirt between washes better than solid colors, so you’ll launder it weekly instead of daily.
+I wrap the bandana around the channel behind his back so it shows up better in photos.
+If he gets dirty on one side at the park, I flip it to the clean side before we head to the coffee shop patio.
+I washed it cold with his bedding.
+Maya’s has only slightly frayed at the corners after 35+ washes.
+The polka dots don’t show dirt between washes so I don’t feel the need to wash it daily.

 This design works perfectly under a Remote Training Dog Collar System since there’s no bulky tie interfering with the receiver.
 Total construction time: 22 minutes from cutting to finished.
 Neighbors assume you bought it from a boutique until you mention the fabric came from your curtain remnants.

-Pre-wash both fabrics before cutting to prevent uneven shrinkage that’ll make the bandana pucker after the first wash.
+Pre-wash both fabrics before cutting.
+This will help avoid uneven shrinkage that will make the bandana puckered after the first wash.

 📸 Photo credit: Instagram @grandmashousediy